Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Taking a standardized assessment of this magnitude is a lot of work, requiring hours of study and preparation.
 Fortunately, the LSAT can be taken multiple times, which provides students with some sense of relief.

-Something else that is important to know is that scores over five years old cannot be used on an application, and cannot be seen by law schools when submitting new scores and applications.
+Something else that is important to know is that scores over five years old are automatically removed from your LSAC record and therefore cannot be used on an application or seen by law schools.

 According to Stetson Law, ideally, candidates will receive their desired score on the first attempt of the LSAT.
 Realistically, many law schools understand that this will not be the case.
 Law schools can see an applicant’s history of scores, cancelled or withdrawn scores, and even any no-show’s to testing appointments.